 - Generally, carers agreed that the support they receive helps improve their health and well-being.
 Emerging issues from carers include respite, opportunities to meet other carers and difficulties in applying for direct payments - Disabled children and young people want more access to community activities that other children do.
-There is a need for more respite provision to support parents at an earlier stage - Powys Youth Forum, which represents the views of young people aged 11 25 years of age from across the county, have reported that mental health services are an issue for young people in Powys - A common issue for Powys residents when asked which services were missing from their local community, was "places to go during the daytime for older people" - A consultation into the future of day time activities in the county showed strong support for their continuation.
-Respondents highlighted the socialisation and respite needs that day centres meet
+There is a need for more respite provision to support parents at an earlier stage - Powys Youth Forum, which represents the views of young people aged 11 25 years of age from across the county, have reported that mental health services are an issue for young people in Powys - A common issue for Powys residents when asked which services were missing from their local community, was "places to go during the daytime for older people" - There is overwhelming support for day centres to continue in the way that they have been operated.
+This was the feedback from a consultation into the future of day time activities in the county.
+Respondents highlighted the socialisation and respite services that day centres offer